-Joseph Fronczak is a historian of the United States and the modern world, specializing in transnational and global history, the history of ideas, and the history of labor and capitalism.
+Joseph Fronczak is a historian of the United States and the modern world, specializing in the history of politics and ideologies, the history of labor and capitalism, and transnational and global history.

-He was educated at the University of Wisconsin and he received his Ph.D. from Yale University, in 2014.
-The following year, he was a Mahindra Postdoctoral Fellow at Harvard University as part of the interdisciplinary Andrew H. Mellon Foundation Seminar on Violence and Non-violence.
+A graduate of the University of Wisconsin, he received his Ph.D. from Yale University in 2014.
+The following year, he was a Mahindra postdoctoral fellow at Harvard University as part of the interdisciplinary Andrew H. Mellon Foundation Seminar on Violence and Non-violence.
 At Princeton, he has taught courses in global history and the history of U.S. foreign relations.
 He has also taught international history at Corpus Christi College, Oxford University.
-In the spring of 2016, he was a Visiting Fellow at the Hoover Institution of Stanford University, and in 2018-2019 he was a faculty fellow at the Charles Warren Center for Studies in American History at Harvard.
+In the spring of 2016 he was a visiting fellow at the Hoover Institution of Stanford University, and in 2018-2019 he was a faculty fellow at the Charles Warren Center for Studies in American History at Harvard.